mustafafarag/ecommerce-backend-api/README.md

 Manages the full product lifecycle and media uploads:

 - Creation, retrieval, updating, and deletion of products
-- Filtering and sorting of product listings
+- Filtering,sorting and pagination of product listings
 - Image uploads using Cloudinary

 ---